quic-noise-wg/quic-noise-spec/README.md

 ### 6. Authenticated negotiation of an application protocol

 QUIC-Noise will implement the same ALPN mechanism as TLS.

+## QUIC-Noise Specification

+### QUIC Version

+The QUIC Noise WG reserves the following versions for use with QUIC Noise `0xf0f0f3f[0-f]`.

+The remainder of this specification is what will be version `0xf0f0f3f0`.
+This document is in alpha and is not finalised.

 [ALPN]: https://www.rfc-editor.org/rfc/rfc7301.html
 [QUIC]: https://www.rfc-editor.org/rfc/rfc9000.html